olivernewth/newth-quartz/content/Books/Reading List.md

 ### 2024

+I have been trying to get back into reading this year, and one of the main [[Tools]] that I have found invaluable has been a Kobo Reader.
+It makes it super easy to get lost in a book, especially as you can hide things like page count.
+It's also not tied into an upselling ecosystem anywhere near as much as a Kindle.

 - [[The Housemaid's Secret]] by Freida McFadden ⭐️⭐️⭐️⭐️
 - [[First Lie Wins]] by Ashley Elston ⭐️⭐️⭐️⭐️
 - [[The Remains of the Day]] by Kazuo Ishiguro ⭐️⭐️⭐️⭐️⭐️